Wider Access

 • Upper thresholds for the use of the Wider Access APIs at 100MW for a single site and a maximum portfolio size of 300MW.

-Whilst the VLP route to the market opens up access to the Balancing Mechanism for smaller participants and aggregators, it does not provide access to day-ahead and intra-day trading (EPEX Spot) and for smaller distribution connected assets, access must still be achieved by either acquiring a supplier license or partnering with an existing supplier.
+Whilst the VLP and AMVLP routes to the market opens up access to the Balancing Mechanism for smaller participants and aggregators, they does not provide access to day-ahead and intra-day trading (EPEX Spot) and for smaller distribution connected assets, access can be achieved by the Virtual Trading Party (VTP) role, acquiring a supplier license or partnering with an existing supplier.

 CVA Qualification

-VLPs will be requested to complete CVA Qualification Testing as part of the market entry process.
-This is to ensure VLPs can receive the two relevant VLP flows – CRA-I014 (Operations Registration Report) and SAA-I014 (Settlement Report).
+VLPs, AMVLPs and VTPs will be requested to complete CVA Qualification Testing as part of the market entry process.

 Credit Cover

-VLPs, like other BSC Parties will be required to lodge credit cover for trading charges.
-VLPs are expected to lodge less cover as due to their role trading charges will be less.
+VLPs, AMVLPs and VTPs, like other BSC Parties will be required to lodge credit cover for trading charges.
+Virtual Parties are expected to lodge less cover as due to their role trading charges will be less.

 SVA Qualification

 The Performance Assurance Framework (PAF) provides assurance to the wider market that BSC provisions are being followed.
-VLPs are required undertake SVA Qualification.
+In fact AMVLPs must complete SVA Witness Testing for the associated Supplier 'D' flows during the market entry process.

-SVA Qualification is required to prove that the necessary systems and processes are in place to fulfil a VLPs obligations and to mitigate the risks of failure.
+SVA Qualification is required to prove that the necessary systems and processes are in place to fulfil a Virtual Parties obligations and to mitigate the risks of failure.

 SVA Submissions

-The Supplier Volume Allocation Agent (SVAA) needs to be notified of the Metering System configuration at the SBMU site (MSID Pairs).
-Suppliers and/or VLPs must notify the SVAA which MSID Pairs should be treated as belonging to a SBMU for the purposes of providing TERRE or BM balancing services.
-This will allow the SAA to aggregate Metered Volumes accordingly to determine whether a Balancing Service has been delivered as the meters are not derogated to the VLP in their entirety and other services will continue to be provided by the Supplier.
+The Supplier Volume Allocation Agent (SVAA) needs to be notified of the Metering System configuration at the SBMU site (MSID or AMSID Pairs).
+Suppliers and/or VLP, AMVLPs or VTPs must notify the SVAA which MSID or AMSID Pairs should be treated as belonging to a SBMU for the purposes of providing BM balancing services.
+This will allow the SAA to aggregate Metered Volumes accordingly to determine whether a Balancing Service has been delivered as the boundary point meters are not derogated to the Virtual Party in their entirety and other services will continue to be provided by the Supplier.

-VLPs must provide Half Hourly Delivered Volume data (P0282) to the SVAA for SBMU MSID Pairs.
-The SVAA will use this data and the Metered Volume data received from the Half Hourly Data Aggregator to allocate the delivered volumes to individual MSIDs in SBMUs.
-A Delivered Volume Exception Report (P0285) is returned to the VLP by the SVAA should the MSID Delivered Volume be inconsistent with the Settlement metered data (indicating incorrect reporting by the VLP).
+Unless baselining, VLPs or AMVLPs must provide Half Hourly Delivered Volume data (P0282) to the SVAA for SBMU MSID/AMSID Pairs.
+VTPs must elect to baseline.
+The SVAA will use this data and the Metered Volume data received from the Half Hourly Data Aggregator to allocate the delivered volumes to individual MSIDs/AMSIDs in a SBMUs.
+A Delivered Volume Exception Report (P0285) is returned to the Virtual Party by the SVAA should the MSID Delivered Volume be inconsistent with the Settlement metered data (indicating incorrect reporting by the VLP/AMVLP).

 This data is then provided to the SAA for inclusion in the Settlement Report.

 Communication with the Balancing Mechanism should not be underestimated.
-Although the fixed line demands of EDT and EDL can be avoided, the business logic and functionality required to validate and compile submissions and receive instructions is by no means trivial and a participant with growth aspirations will soon exceed the thresholds and require traditional EDT and EDL communications MPLS lines.
+Although the fixed line demands of EDT and EDL can be avoided, the business logic and functionality required to validate and compile submissions and receive instructions is by no means trivial and a participant with growth aspirations will soon exceed the thresholds (100MW single asset or 300MW portfolio) and require traditional EDT and EDL communications MPLS lines.

-Genstar4 is compatible with both Wider Access APIs and fixed line EDT and EDL standards and can provide a future proof solution for access to the BM and TERRE.
+Genstar4 is compatible with both Wider Access APIs and fixed line EDT and EDL standards and can provide a future proof solution for access to the BM.
 Genstar4 is also offered as a hosted platform with fully redundant EDT and EDL communications and API services.

-Enegen Power Systems can also support participants wishing to acquire a supplier license through its’ partner network.
+Enegen Power Systems can also support participants wishing to acquire a supplier license through its’ partner network and recommends Datamere.

 Click here to request a call back or telephone +44 (0)23 9431 7620